intel/intel-extension-for-pytorch/docs/tutorials/technical_details/AOT.md

 | Intel® Data Center GPU Max Series | USE_AOT_DEVLIST='pvc' |
 | Intel® Arc™ A-Series | USE_AOT_DEVLIST='ats-m150' |

 **Note:** Multiple AOT settings can be used together by seperating setting texts with a comma (,) to make the compiled wheel file have multiple AOT supports.
 E.g. a wheel file built with `USE_AOT_DEVLIST='ats-m150,pvc'` has both `ats-m150` and `pvc` AOT enabled.
+Since PyTorch 2.6, if `USE_AOT_DEVLIST` is not set, Intel® Extension for PyTorch\* will default to using the same AOT settings as PyTorch.

 Intel® Extension for PyTorch\* enables AOT compilation for Intel GPU target devices in prebuilt wheel files.
 Intel® Data Center GPU Flex Series 170 and Intel® Data Center GPU Max Series are the enabled target devices in current release, with Intel® Arc™ A-Series GPUs having prototype support.
 If Intel® Extension for PyTorch\* is executed on a device which is not pre-configured in `USE_AOT_DEVLIST`, this application can still run because JIT compilation will be triggered automatically to allow execution on the current device.
 It causes additional compilation time during execution.